nightroman/PowerShellTraps/Basic/Try-and-trap-catch-terminating-errors/README.md

-`try` and `trap` catch only terminating errors.
+`try` and `trap` catch only terminating and [semi-terminating](../Errors-of-unusual-type) errors.
 Thus, if the current error action preference is not *Stop* then non-terminating errors are not caught.
 Note that the default PowerShell error action preference is *Continue*.

 In order to catch all errors use